BenWeisz/Dynamical-Systems-Basics/README.md

 ## Preamble

-This write up is based on material from **Steve Brunton**'s amazing course on youtube called [Differential Equations and Dynamical Systems](https://www.youtube.com/@Eigensteve).
+This write up is based on material from **Steve Brunton**'s amazing course on youtube [Differential Equations and Dynamical Systems](https://www.youtube.com/@Eigensteve).
 If you haven't seen this series, definitely go check it out, it gives you an intuitive sense for why you should care about dynamical systems, some practical examples and how to solve them.

 I'm writing this is part because I forget things that I've learned easily and so this is just a means by which I'm hoping to both give myself a refresher and a resource to come back to later.